bcgov/nr-forest-client/README.md

 ## Automated End-to-End tests

 For automated end-to-end tests with cypress you can check [here](cypress/README.md).
 This is used to validate user journeys and some other cases.

+## Database Schema documentation

+As the application evolves, so does the data, and to control the evolution of the database that stores all this new data.
+To make it in a controllable way, we can apply the same strategy we use for our codebase into our database.
+To achieve that, we can use tools that will version and apply changes into the database in a controlled way.
+Team Alliance decided to make use of [Flyway](https://documentation.red-gate.com/flyway) as the de-facto tool to database versioning.
+This means that we can recreate the database structure as many times as we need, along with basic data that needs to be inserted into the database.

+We have the database schema documented using [SchemaSpy](https://schemaspy.org/).
+This is particularly useful tool for database administrators, developers, and analysts who need to understand the structure and relationships within a database.
+This allow us to automatically generate a visualization of the database schema through Entity-Relationship (ER) diagrams.
+These diagrams help users quickly grasp the relationships between tables, making it easier to navigate and understand complex databases.

+You can find our database diagram on [this page](https://bcgov.github.io/nr-forest-client/nrfc/relationships.html)